JanZemlicka7801/Mobile-attacker/README.md

    - Users can click on any IPC component in the list.
 Depending on the type of component, different actions are triggered:
      - **Activities**: The user is prompted with options to start the activity.
      - **Services**: The user is prompted to input parameters before starting the service.
-     - **Content Providers**: The app attempts to discover accessible paths in the content provider.
+     - **Content Providers**: The app attempts to discover accessible paths in the content provider using a wordlist of around 500 000 words.
      - **Broadcast Receivers**: The user is prompted to provide broadcast parameters.

 ### Extending IPC Functionality